-Visual Studio allows you to choose the C# language versions for your project.
-To achieve this, In Visual Studio, from the Solution Explorer, right-click on the project and select Properties -> Build Tab, and then Select Advanced button.
+Visual Studio allows you to choose the C# language latest versions for your project.
+To choose the C# language latest versions, In Visual Studio, from the Solution Explorer, right-click on the project and select Properties -> Build Tab.
+And, then Select Advanced button.
 This will bring “Advanced Build Settings” windows, where you can check the drop-down option for “Language Version”.
 You can refer to one of my old tip – How To Check Default Language Version In Visual Studio?

 Here is the quick difference between two version of Visual Studio